Section 1. ADHERENCE TO RULES

 Section 5.
 USE OF INELIGIBLE COACH

-All coaches (paid or volunteer) must meet all RIIL and RI Dept. Of Education certification requirements (Article 13 Section 1) and must be listed on the RIIL website (www.riil.org).
+All coaches (paid or volunteer) must meet all RIIL certification requirements (Article 13 Section 1) and must be listed along with contact information on the RIIL website (www.riil.org).

-Coaches not listed on the RIIL website or do not meet the certification requirements will not be eligible to coach in any RIIL contest.
+Coaches not listed on the RIIL website along with contact information or do not meet the certification requirements will not be eligible to coach in any RIIL contest.

 The penalty for the use of an ineligible coach in any RIIL approved competition, game (league or non-league) event/championship tournament play will result in a fine of $100 per ineligible coach.
 The ineligible coach cannot coach until s/he is certified and fine is paid.